grew-nlp/grew_doc/content/doc/pattern.md

 ---
 ## Global pattern
-Global patterns were introduced in version 1.2 to let the user express constrains about the structure of the whole graph.
+Global patterns let the user express constrains about the structure of the whole graph.
-Since version 1.3.4, it is also possible to express constraints about metadata of the graph.
+It is also possible to express constraints about metadata of the graph.

 ### Structure constraints
 Structure constraints are expressed with a fixed list of keywords.

-We describe below 4 of the constraints available in version 1.2.
+We describe below 4 of the constraints available.
 For each one, its negation is available by changing the `is_` prefix by the `is_not_` prefix.

   * `is_cyclic`: the graph satisfied this constraint if and only if it contains a cycle.